julia-claxton/Julia_ELFIN_Tools/README.md

 * `pitch_angle`: Optional keyword argument, set to `true` to integrate flux over pitch angle.
 Removes the 1/str dimension from the flux data.

 * `pitch_angle_range`: Region to integrate pitch angle.
-Set to `"loss cone"` to integrate over the loss cone, `"anti loss cone"` for the anti loss cone, `"trapped"` for the trapped region, and `"full"` (default) to integrate over all available pitch angles.
+Defaults to integrating all available pitch angles.

 Returns:
 * `e_flux`: Energy flux integrated as specified by input arguments.